 “With the establishment of the world’s first two energy islands, we embark on a completely new era in the Danish wind adventure.
 We are massively increasing the amount of offshore wind.
 At the same time, we utilise the green power as green fuel for trucks, cargo ships and aircraft.
 We present an action plan that delivers both CO2 reductions in the short term and paves the way for a future climate neutral Denmark,” said Dan Jørgensen, Danish Minister of Climate, Energy and Utilities in a press release (in Danish).

 The ambition is to establish two energy islands by 2030: One will be an artificial island in the North Sea with a capacity of 2 GW and the potential to expand to at least 10 GW.
-The other energy islands will be the inhabited island Bornholm – also expanding its capacity by 2 GW.
+The other energy islands will be established off the inhabited island Bornholm – also expanding its capacity by 2 GW.
 Bornholm was earlier this year declared the greenest island in Europe.

 The total of 4 GW in the plan is more than twice as much as is currently operating off Denmark’s coasts today.